david-garcia-garcia/windowscontainers/servercore2022/readme.md

 Changes to these files are checked every 8 seconds in the entry point, and **environment variables updated accordingly**.
 Note that this **does not** mean that whatever this environment variables controls or affects is going to be updated, it depends on each specific setting and how it is used.

+**⚠️ Note**: Environment hot reload is **not available in CmdMode** because the monitoring service loop is disabled.
+If you need environment hot reload functionality, use the default PowerShell entrypoint instead of CmdMode.

 Configuring environment through a Json file has some advantages:

 * Easily map a K8S config map to your container configuration